Python-SIP/sip/doc/annotations.rst

 .. exception-annotation:: PyName

     This name annotation specifies an alternative name for the exception being defined which is used when it is referred to from Python.
-It is required when an exception name is the same as a Python keyword.
-It may also be used to avoid name clashes with other objects (e.g. classes, enums, functions) that have the same name.

     .. seealso:: :directive:`%AutoPyName`